VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 Along with this, you also shouldn't make to many assumptions that your code is running in a 'real' environment.
 The code may well be running in a virtual machine or in a container.

+Similarly, don't assume the hardware or gadgets your connecting themselves aren't malicious.
+We all know not to plug in random flash drives, but what about [USB Plasma globes?](https://hackaday.com/2022/10/10/hacking-google-with-plasma/)

 ### DO NOT assume that things won't break

 #### Overflow